 Attend a Start Right session if you haven’t already.
 Use the Course Planning Guide (PDF) to help you select your courses and plan your schedule.
 Register for COLL101, the College Orientation Seminar, to master success strategies, connect with resources and prepare for success at Bucks.
 Hold off on registering for any courses that you think you’ve already learned the material for and may wish to challenge through the Prior Learning Assessment (PLA) program.
 Use the checklist for incoming veterans (PDF) to guide your successful transition to Bucks.

 Connect with a faculty advisor in your Academic Department for support with course selection in your program of study before registering for your second semester at Bucks.
 Review the online College catalog and familiarize yourself with the College’s academic policies, campus regulations, and the section on student records, rights, and responsibilities where you will find the Code of Conduct.

 Explore Campus Resources

 Be sure to take advantage of the many Student Services available at Bucks.
 If you are enrolling in an Occupational degree or certificate program, make use of the resources available from the Perkins Academic Support Services (PASS).
 Contact Advising and Counseling for Academic Advising and Counseling services and referrals.
-Beyond Bucks, Vet Centers provide local readjustment counseling services.
-If you need accommodations for a disability, get in touch with Disability Services.
-Take advantage of Career Services to support your transition to the civilian workplace.
+Beyond Bucks, Vet Centers provide local readjustment counseling (PDF) services.
+If you need accommodations for a disability, get in touch with Accessibility Office.
+Take advantage of Center for Student Employment + Career Development to support your transition to the civilian workplace.
 If you plan to continue your education at another institution after Bucks, use Transfer Services early in your planning to prepare for a smooth transition.

-Tour your campus to get comfortable with your surroundings.
+Tour our campus to get comfortable with your surroundings.